|

 Padstow for a special treat.

-The coastal footpath runs through Port Isaac, and there
+The coastal footpath runs through Port Isaac, and

-for just relaxing.
+wide sandy beaches for just relaxing.

 There is a local diving school and fishing trips can be